TeryakiiSauce/Everything-Barcodes-Pi/README.md

 # What should you do to use the program?

 ## PART #1 : Installing and setting up the database
-1. Install mysql *(easy)* : [ windows: https://dev.mysql.com/downloads/installer/ ] Also watch [this video](https://www.youtube.com/watch?v=2WyFx9Zt7YU) for more info.
-2. Install xampp *(easy)* : [ https://www.apachefriends.org/index.html ] Info : install xampp into C:\xampp (default) > open it > start Apache and MySQL. *To check if the site works or not type your ip address in the browser*.
+1. Follow this [website](https://randomnerdtutorials.com/raspberry-pi-apache-mysql-php-lamp-server/) to install the required materials (Apache, MySQL, and PHP).
-3. Once the website is displayed, it means you've done a great job hehe :) anyway, click **phpMyAdmin**.
+2. Once the website is displayed, it means you've done a great job hehe :)
-4. Create a new database with the name of your choice *(eg: my_inventory)* by clicking on **"New"**
+3. Create a new database with the name of your choice *(eg: my_inventory)* by clicking on **"New"**
-5. Once the database is created, click on import > choose file and search for the *"[product_details.sql](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/product_details.sql)"* file (you may need to download it; also there is a .csv version if needed) and click **"Go"**.
+4. Once the database is created, click on import > choose file and search for the *"[product_details.sql](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/product_details.sql)"* file (you may need to download it; also there is a .csv version if needed) and click **"Go"**.
 **Note: in the format section, make sure SQL is selected.**

 ***Note: Do not edit the columns as the program might not work well.
 You can only edit, add, and remove rows though it could also be done using the "Everything Barcodes Pi.py" program.***